jaogoy/starrocks/contrib/starrocks-python-client/docs/design/compare.md

 # Alembic Schema Comparison Design

-This document outlines the design of the schema comparison (or "diffing") process used by Alembic's `autogenerate` feature, focusing on the dispatch mechanism and how the `sqlalchemy-starrocks` dialect extends it.
+This document outlines the design of the schema comparison (or "diffing") process used by Alembic's `autogenerate` feature, focusing on the dispatch mechanism and how the `starrocks-sqlalchemy` dialect extends it.

 ## Alembic's `autogenerate` Workflow